nmecner/PDFParser/README.md

 * Flask
 * Flask-admin
 * Flask-SQLAlchemy
-* //to be added// PDFMiner
+* PDFMiner

+You need to have a sample.pdf file in your directory You need to execute the following command in bash:
+> pdf2txt.py -t xml sample.pdf > sample.xml

 ## Comments

-* 8th line: need to provide a relative path in a local database
 * Flask-admin available under /admin